-First Unitarian Buddhist Fellowship is a growing practice community that welcomes people of all faith traditions.
+The first Unitarian Buddhist Fellowship is a growing practice community that welcomes people of all faith traditions.
 Unitarian Universalist (UU) experience with Buddhism has a long history that is rich and varied.
 Both traditions honor the beliefs people hold based on their own experiences and understandings.
-In neither tradition will anyone tell you what you ought to believe.
-Lama Surya Das writes about our shared values in Buddhist Voices in Unitarian Universalism.

 Turning Inward: Listening to Our Deepest Selves